-11.7 REQUESTING AN AUDIT
+11.7 REOUESTING AN AUDIT

-Once you feel ready to be audited, you can proceed with appointing an RJC-accredited audit firm (see www.responsiblejewellery.com/auditors/accredited-auditors for a list of current RJC-accredited audit firms).
+Once you are ready to be audited, you can proceed with the appointment of an RJC-accredited audit firm (see www.responsiblejewellery.com/auditors/accredited-auditors for a list of current RJC-accredited audit firms).
 We recommend you contact more than one audit firm so that you can get a good sense of auditors' availability and commercial terms.